csc-training/node-level-optimization/instruction-level-parallelism/README.md

   performance change?
 - Most of the current CPUs have vector units that can perform the fused multiply add operation in one instruction.
-However, that changes the semantics of floating point arithmetics a bit, and thus GCC does not use by default FMA instructions.
+However, that changes the semantics of floating point arithmetics a bit, and thus GCC does not use FMA instructions with the given options.
 Enable FMA instructions by adding `-mfma` option.
 How does the performance change?
 - In Puhti, try to use AVX512 instead of the default AVX2 (change `VECTOR_WIDTH` to 8
   and compile with `-mavx512f -mprefer-vector-width=512`).